 If left unchecked a broken, blocked or leaking toilet is not only an annoyance but it is highly unhygienic.
-If acted upon fast, you can minimise the chance of other problems occurring and save yourself money in the long run.
+If acted upon fast, you can minimise the chance of other problems occurring and save yourself money in the long run by avoiding the need for jet rodding.

 What Causes a Blocked or Overflowing Toilet?